Japan's exports recover but reports trade deficit in October

-Japan is reporting a trade deficit in October but is seeing a recovery in exports after getting slammed by natural disasters in September.
+Japan recorded a trade deficit in October but a recovery in exports after getting slammed by natural disasters in September, according to government data released Monday.

-Japan's Ministry of Finance said Monday exports grew 8.2 percent from the same month the previous year.

 Continue Reading Below

+Exports grew 8.2 percent from the same month the previous year, the Finance Ministry said.
 In September, exports fell 1.2 percent from the previous year in the first decline for the world's third-largest economy since 2016.
+Imports in October grew 19.9 percent on-year.

 Worries are continuing over trade tensions after President Donald Trump imposed penalty tariffs on billions of dollars' worth of Chinese exports.